nadjazaric/curriculum-hometask/README.md

 Each post can be liked, so make sure you count the likes too.

-Finally, we don't want any spam content in the comments, so, building a funtion that will prevent posting such content is of crucial importance for making a safe and trusted website.
+Finaly, you should protect your blog from spam and detect spam triggers.
+Spam trigger words are keywords or phrases that web providers see as red flags.
+You’ll often find these words in emails that people mark as spam.
+You will need to create a spam filter that will catch suspicious words and phrases associated with scams, gimmicks, promises, free gifts and similar.
+Building a funtion that will prevent posting such content is of crucial importance for making a safe and trusted website.

 Building these features require you to apply both frontend (HTML, CSS, JavaScript) and backend (Python and Flask) skills.
 The design of the blog should be modern, minimalistic, and responsive.